TriremeSolutions/alx-low_level_programming/0x00-hello_world/README.md

 3-name: compiles a C file and creates an executable named cisfun.

-The C file name will be saved in the variable $CFILE
+The C file name will be saved in the variable $CFILE 4-puts.c: prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+5-